 Jokers can be life-savers in Mah Jongg and it's difficult to win without them.
 So we added a special bonus section with advice on dealing with jokers.

-If you would like to learn more about Mah Jongg strategies, check out:
+If you would like to learn more about Mah Jongg strategies and improve your game, check out the following resources:

 If you're looking for a Mah Jongg teacher, use the find a teacher function on our website.
 You can search by location and style of mahjong.